Mastering the RFP Proposal: Essential Tips and Strategies for Success

 Pass 2: Quality Review (1-2 hours)

 Check for consistency in tone, terminology, and formatting.
 Verify all claims are accurate and defensible.
-Remove any placeholder text (we've seen [INSERT CASE STUDY] make it into 2% of submissions).
+Remove any placeholder text.

 Pass 3: Fresh Eyes Review (30 minutes)